Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Efficient Visible Window Generation

 where $\bm{R}_3(\cdot)$ denotes a rotation about the $z$-axis, $\bm{\omega}_{\oplus}=(0,0,\omega_{\oplus})^{\!\top}$ with $\omega_{\oplus}=7.292\,115\times10^{-5}$\,rad\,s$^{-1}$, and $\theta_{\mathrm{GMST}}$ is evaluated from the IAU expression given in \cite{vallado2013fundamentals}.
 Accordingly, the SGP4-derived TEME states are paired here with the GMST rotation alone \cite{vallado2006revisiting}.

-Fig.~\ref{fig:jsvf_geometry}\,(a) illustrates the normal geometry on a two dimensional Earth centered section.
+Fig.~\ref{fig:jsvf_geometry}\subref{fig:jsvf_theta_sop_2d} illustrates the cross track geometry on a two dimensional Earth centered section.
 The satellite position is represented by the vector $\bm{r}_s$, and its geocentric orbital radius is denoted by $r_s$.
 Under the STK side looking payload parameterization, the admissible ground swath is bounded by the near range point~$P_n$ and the far range point~$P_f$.
 The elevation angle $\theta_{\mathrm{el}}$ is defined at the ground point as the angle between the local horizon and the satellite line of sight.
 The corresponding radar incidence angle satisfies

 A larger elevation angle corresponds to a smaller geocentric angle.
 Accordingly, the near range boundary is governed by the upper elevation limit, whereas the far range boundary is governed by the lower elevation limit.
 Considering the Earth centered triangle formed by the Earth center, the satellite, and a ground boundary point, the interior angle at the ground vertex is given by the sum of a right angle and the ground point elevation angle.
 Applying the sine rule then yields the following geocentric angular bounds: